Podocarpaceae: Taxonomy

 The Podocarpaceae show great diversity, both morphologically and ecologically.
 Members occur mainly in the Southern Hemisphere, with most genetic variety taking place in New Caledonia, New Zealand, and Tasmania.
 Species diversity of Podocarpus is found mainly in South America and the Indonesian islands, the latter also being rich in Dacrydium and Dacrycarpus species.

 Podocarpus (with 82 to 100 species) and Dacrydium (with 21 species) are the largest genera.
 A few genera are common to New Zealand and South America, supporting the view that podocarps had an extensive distribution over southern Gondwanaland.
 The breaking up of Gondwanaland led to large-scale speciation of the Podocarpaceae.

-Until 1970, only seven Podocarpaceae genera were recognized: Podocarpus, Dacrydium, Phyllocladus, Acmopyle, Microcachrys, Saxegothaea, and Pherosphaera.
+Until 1970, only seven Podocarpaceae genera were accepted: Podocarpus, Dacrydium, Phyllocladus, Acmopyle, Microcachrys, Saxegothaea, and Pherosphaera.
 All four of the African species fell under Podocarpus – P. falcatus, P. elongatus, P. henkelii, and P. latifolius.
 Taxonomists divided Podocarpus species into eight species groups based on leaf anatomy: Afrocarpus J.Buchholz & N.E.Gray, Dacrycarpus Endl., Eupodocarpus Endl., Microcarpus Pilg., Nageia (Gaertn.)
 Endl., Polypodiopsis C.E.Bertrand (non Polypodiopsis Carriére nom. rej. prop.
 6), Stachycarpus Endl. and Sundacarpus J.Buchholz and N.E.Gray.

 Studies of embryology, gametophyte development, female cone structure, and cytology led to the belief that the eight categories probably deserved generic status.
 Researchers agreed on the need to recognize "fairly natural groupings which prove to have good geographic and probably evolutionary cohesion" and took the necessary steps to raise each section to generic status.

-In 1990, a treatment of the Podocarpaceae recognized 17 genera, excluding Phyllocladus from the family, while recognizing Sundacarpus, but not Manoao.
+In 1990, a treatment of the Podocarpaceae accepted 17 genera, excluding Phyllocladus from the family, while recognizing Sundacarpus, but not Manoao.
 In 1995, Manoao was segregated from Lagarostrobus, based on morphological characteristics.
 In 2002, a molecular phylogenetic study showed Sundacarpus is embedded in Prumnopitys and the monophyly of Lagarostrobos is doubtful if Manoao is included within it.
-More recent treatments of the family have recognized Manoao, but not Sundacarpus.
+More recent treatments of the family have accepted both Manoao and Sundacarpus, resolving the monophyly of Prumnopitys with respect to Sundacarpus by splitting some species out into a new genus Pectinopitys.